dharshanashreejr-dev/INOUT-FASHION-WEBSITE/README.md

   order count / revenue stats, and an orders page with status updates (New → Confirmed → Dispatched → Delivered).

-## About the "Rotating Cards" and "Scroll Stack" components

-These were requested from **React Bits Pro**, which needs a private registry + license key (`REACTBITS_LICENSE_KEY`) to install via `npx shadcn add @reactbits-starter/...`.
-That registry wasn't reachable from this build environment, so both were **hand-built from scratch** with the same visual result (3D draggable card carousel, pinned-and-dissolving scroll cards) using plain React, Framer Motion, and GSAP ScrollTrigger — no Pro license needed.
-If you get access to the real Pro components later, `RotatingCards.tsx` and `ScrollStack.tsx` are isolated enough to swap out directly.

 ## About WhatsApp order notifications — please read before demoing to the client

 This is a **frontend-only** build, and that has one real limitation worth flagging clearly: